MoShekaramiz/Small-WTB-Thermal1/README.md

 - 500 images of **Healthy WTB Blades**.
 - 500 images of **Faulty WTB Blades**, featuring various defects like cracks, erosion, and holes.

+Here is an example of MSX visualization of the WTBs:

 ![Example of Thermal Images - MSX_all_blades.jpg](MSX_all_blades.jpg)

-*Here is an example of MSX visualization of the WTBs.*

 ## MSX Technology